DeHaven Construction Company

 Look for efflorescence, peeling and flaking paint, and scaling sections (surface deterioration) on the foundation wall.
 Any one of these items can indicate some degree of seepage.
 Porous walls, such as those made of cinder blocks, may have damp spots.
 Masonry block walls are constructed with interior voids.
 When the hydrostatic pressure on the exterior portion of the wall is high, the voids often fill with water.
 As a result, the wall might be quite wet to the touch.
 (CAUTION: This might also be caused by condensation.)
 Vulnerable areas for seepage are cracks and the joints around pipes passing through the wall, such as the inlet water pipe and the drainpipe leading to the sewer.
 Look closely at these areas for water streak stains and efflorescence.

 A poured concrete foundation wall is supposed to be more watertight than a concrete-block wall.
 This, however, assumes that the poured concrete wall is properly constructed.
 Quite often, it isn't.
 If the entire wall is not constructed with a single pouring, the joints between the sections constructed with each pour are vulnerable to water leakage.
-I inspected a new house just after construction was completed.
-The inspection was performed during a heavy rain, which was opportune, although not planned.
-While inspecting the basement, I found water leaking out of the joint at the seam between the individually poured sections of the foundation wall.
+I inspected a house in Riverside and found water leaking out of the joint at the seam between the individually poured sections of the foundation wall.
 The builder's mason apparently had not properly prepared the joint for a new pour, and consequently a cold joint with a poor bond was formed.

 Moisture Problems: Floors and floor joints

 A vulnerable space for water seepage is the joint between the foundation wall and the floor.
-Look closely at this joint as you walk around the entire basement.
 Water stains and efflorescence are an indication of seepage.
 You might find silt deposits at the joint.
 This is also an indication of some degree of seepage.
 The fine silt is in suspension in the water as the water seeps in from the exterior.
 When the water evaporates, the silt is deposited.
 If you find evidence of water seepage through the joint between the floor slab and the foundation wall, you should record it on your worksheet for later correction.
 The joint should be sealed with either hot tar or a hydraulic cement.

 We are proud to serve Orange and L.A.
 Counties including Aliso Viejo, Anaheim, Brea, Buena Park, Costa Mesa, Coto De Caza, Cypress, Dana Point, Foothill Ranch, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Lake Forest, La Palma, Laguna Beach, Laguna Hills, Laguna Niguel, Laguna Woods, Los Alamitos, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, Rossmoor, San Clemente, San Juan Capistrano, Santa Ana, Seal Beach, Stanton, Sunset Beach, Tustin, Villa Park, Westminster, Yorba Linda, Central Orange County, South Orange County, North Orange County, see all of our Service Areas